dzavalishin/mqtt_udp/README.md

 ## This repository contains

-* A simplest MQTT/UDP implementation in some popular programming languages.
+* A simple MQTT/UDP implementation in some popular programming languages.
 * A simplest MQTT to MQTT/UDP bridge implementation in Pyton.
+* A tool to send data from MQTT/UDP to OpenHAB
-* A debug application to dump MQTT/UDP traffic (tools/viewer).
+* A [debug application](https://github.com/dzavalishin/mqtt_udp/wiki/MQTT-UDP-Viewer-Help) to dump MQTT/UDP traffic (tools/viewer).
+* Other tools and utilities

 ## If you want to help a project